publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/ptA/spt2/m__us_usc_t20_s6337.md

     (a) __Grants__

-        From funds appropriated under subsection (f) of this section the Secretary is authorized to make grants to States, from allotments under subsection (b) of this section, to carry out the programs and activities of this part.
+        From funds made available under [section 6332(a) of this title][/us/usc/t20/s6332/a] the Secretary is authorized to make grants to States, from allotments under subsection (b) of this section, to carry out the programs and activities of this part.

     (b) __Distribution based upon fiscal effort and equity__